-Calculators, phones, headphones, tablets and any electronic devices are not permitted.
-Come to the exam with three items: working HB-2 pencil(s)/pens, model kit, and your Loyola ID visible on your desk to be checked during the exam.
-Cumulative final exam is two hours duration.
+Calculators, phones, headphones, smart watches, tablets and any electronic devices are not permitted and must be kept in the bag only on Silent mode.
+Come to the exam with three items: working HB-2 pencil(s)/pens, eraser and your Loyola ID visible on your desk to be checked during the exam.

-All purses, bags, jackets, etc must be left at front of the room.
+All purses, wallets, pencil cases, any cases, bags, jackets, etc. must be left in front of the room.
 Once the exam is distributed, if you exit the room for any reason before time is up, your exam is complete and will be collected.